DragonL57/gem-assist-linux/README.md

 ## 🏗️ Architecture

-Gem-assist uses a deliberate two-phase approach to solve problems:
+Gem-assist-linux uses a deliberate two-phase approach to solve problems:

 1. **Reasoning Phase**: The assistant first analyzes the query and plans an approach
 2. **Execution Phase**: The assistant follows the reasoning plan to execute tools and provide a final response